pphilippos/simodense/Benchmarks/README.md

 - Some metrics have not been fully ported.
 Specifically, the performance of `riscv-coremark` is done manually using the ticks rather than the seconds.
 (Its score was disabled anyway because floating point is disabled)

+- Apart from the `StartAddress`, you may also need to change `byte_address` inside `testbench.v`.
+This should be the start of the symbol table inside the corresponding objdump.
+(TODO: make it more consistent/automated)

 #### Other notes:

 - `benchmark-dhrystone` was fetched from [here](https://github.com/sifive/benchmark-dhrystone) and the modifications were partly based on [PicoRV32](https://github.com/cliffordwolf/picorv32)